MourningLily/Mourninglily/README.md

 I'm not saying I handled everything perfectly.
 I didn't.
 But I don't think it's fair to reduce everything that happened to "Cy was the problem."
 I was reacting to situations that were affecting me too.

 I'm not asking everyone to agree with me.
 I just want people to understand that there was another side to this, and that my actions didn't happen in a vacuum.
 I take responsibility for my mistakes, but I also hope people can acknowledge that the situation was more complicated than it may have seemed.
+I'm not mentioning anyone by name because this isn't meant to call people out, start arguments, or make anyone look bad.
+Everyone involved has their own perspective, and I'm only speaking about my own feelings and experiences.
 <!--
 **MourningLily/Mourninglily** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.